What they call “The Real World” is only a game.

-The object of the game is to acquire more of everything by taking it from your opponents.
-To win, you must outsmart others, get what they have, demonstrate your overall superiority, and be right.
+The object of the game is to acquire more of everything.
+To win, you must outsmart others, demonstrate your overall superiority, and be right.

 While fun at times, no game can deliver true fulfillment, meaning, peace or happiness.
 No illusion can replace that which is real.
 Do not sacrifice that which is real to play a game.
 You will lose not just the game, but yourself.